The quick version...

 Immersion phase (4 weeks)

-On Week 3 I began adding value to the team.
-They could clearly see the benefits of my involvement.
+It was on Week 3 I began adding real value to the team.

 I suggested some further research to help establish which problems they really needed to fix.